vimpostor/quickcurver/README.md

 If you are not in the same local network, the host most likely has to use [Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to make his device available to the internet.
 If a firewall is the problem, you might also want to take a look at [Hole Punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)).

-If network performance isn't good, the Server can tweak the "network block" value in the settings, which causes data to be sent less frequently which may improve the network performance at the cost of update frequency.
+If network performance isn't good, the Server can tweak the "Network update rate" value in the settings, which causes data to be sent less frequently which may improve the network performance at the cost of update frequency.
 (A higher value means worse quality, but better network performance)

 # Troubleshooting
 ## The drawing does not get updated, or only rarely